LiveLike/livelike-docs/reference/Quests/ab-test-quest-1/ab-quest-variant-assignment.md

 ---
 # A/B Quest Variant Assignment

-This API endpoint allows you to assign specific quest variants to user profiles for A/B testing purposes.
+Assign specific quest variants to user profiles for A/B testing purposes.

 ## Endpoint